douglasgreen/outlines/computing/programming_languages/javascript.md

 ### 3. Namespaces and Module Patterns

 Namespaces in JavaScript help in avoiding naming collisions by providing a way to group related functionality under a single named entity.
 The Module Pattern, often implemented using immediately-invoked function expressions (IIFE), provides privacy and a clean way to organize code.
-It encapsulates \"private\" variables and functions and exposes a public API if desired.
+It encapsulates "private" variables and functions and exposes a public API if desired.

 ### 4. Bundlers and Task Runners